CallMeZhou/calc/doc/readme.en.md

 ---

+## Try HTTPS

+When you pull and build this project, the server's private key and certificate created and signed by me will be automatically copied into the build directory.
+However, if you want to visit the HTTPS site, you must install my CA certificate in your computer as a root certificate, which means you must trust me.

+If you are experienced with CA certificate, just find the file "ca.pem" in the "\<project>/ca" directory and install it, then you can visit the demo site using `https://<your ip>:1443/`.

+If you would like to know some fundamental knowledge about SSL and the certificates, [please read this doc](../ca/readme.en.md).

+---

 ## Understanding the code and design

 If you decide to stay with me and deep dive into the implementation, please accept my greatest appreciation !!